-- The faculty member will acknowledge receipt of the review letter by signing the original.
+- The faculty member will acknowledge receipt of the review letter by signing the review letter.

 - Any faculty member who disagrees with the outcome of the review should address those matters in a letter to the School Director.

-- The School Director will forward the review letter [with the signed acknowledgment of receipt] to the Chancellor along with any appropriate post-review correspondence.
+- The School Director will forward the review letter (with the signed acknowledgment of receipt) to the Vice Chancellor for Academic Affairs and copy the Administrative Support Coordinator along with any appropriate post-review correspondence.

 - The Chancellor will respond appropriately within a reasonable period after the receipt of the review material from the School Director.